bbucsy/CADScript/examples/01-triangle/README.md

 # Triangle example

 Our task is given in the drawing below.
-Our task is to calculate to positions of each point in a millimetre based grid system, given that the left point is  at (0,0)
+We have to calculate the positions of each point in a millimetre based grid system, given that the left point is  at (0,0)

 ![](./Assets/task.png)